 The main reason for you to use an aggregator is that you will search through all jobs in one go.
 You will not find as many results from your search anywhere else.
 The comprehensive search will pull up results from job boards, newspaper’s job sections, company career pages, recruiter sites, and more.

 The other reason to use a job search engine is that you save lots of time.
 Instead of hopping through 10 job boards per day, just use your favorite aggregator and rest assured that you have all bases covered.
 The time you save can be put to good use for the other aspects of your job search.

 For obvious reasons, the aggregated sites will render long lists of results from your search terms.
 You will want to be as specific as possible when searching to narrow down the findings.
 Enter not only your skill but sub-skill, not only your town but actual zip code to begin with to keep results more specific.

-The job search engines will also deliver a great deal of duplicate job postings.
-If a role is posted on three different sites (company, job board and recruiter), you are likely to get all three results from your search.
+The job search engines will also deliver plenty of duplicate job postings.
+If a role is posted on three different sites (company, job board, and recruiter), you are likely to get all three results from your search.
 Be aware of this and do not apply for the same job three times as it will not do you any favors.

 - Indeed: Started out back in 2004 and was the trailblazer for all job search engines and is still the largest.
 Indeed keeps expanding globally and is now available in 19 different country-specific versions.

 - SimplyHired: Close runner-up to Indeed and definitely the great contender.
 It looks and feels just like Indeed but SimplyHired has more add-on applications that connect you to social media for easy sharing and research on the jobs you find.
 Available in 17 countries worldwide.

 - CareerJet: Again a very similar application to Indeed, CareerJet claims to scan over 58,000 websites daily, and it’s available in over 50 countries and in 20 languages.